Feb 14, 2026

 Jesse is more worried about how the scandal will affect the church.
 They fire Stephen; he skulks off.

 The Church of the Wilderness: Eli visits May-May at the Church of the Wilderness, where her husband Peter used to hold Pentecostal-type snake-handling services.
 She explains that she's living there now.
 After Peter "went away," the bank took the house, and her sons turned "mean, bitter."
-Now Peter is out, and they've joined him, doing something illegal, maybe stockpiling guns or drugs.
+Now Peter is out, and they've joined him, doing something illegal, maybe stockpiling censored stuff.

 Big reveal: May-May is Eli's younger sister!
 (Actually, she appears in Episode 2.1, a flashback to 1968, but who remembers?).
 He promises to help the boys.